1960 Valdivia earthquake: Previous and subsequent earthquakes

 An earthquake of similar magnitude occurred in this area around 1800 BC, as has been determined by dating charcoal and shells washed into the Atacama Desert by the tsunami.
 This apparently caused the hunter-gatherers of the area to stop living near the coast for the next thousand years or so.

 There is evidence that a similar earthquake and landslide occurred in 1575 in Valdivia.
 This earthquake was of similar strength and also caused a Riñihuazo.
 According to the chronicle of Mariño de Lobera, corregidor of Valdivia in 1575, a landslide blocked the outflow of the lagoon of Renigua.
 Several months later in April, it caused a flood.
 He said that the Spanish settlers had evacuated and waited on high ground until after the dam burst, but many aboriginals died in the flood waters.
 While the 1575 earthquake is considered the one most similar to that of 1960, it differed in not having caused any tsunami in Japan.

 Other lesser earthquakes that preceded the 1960 event occurred in 1737 and 1837.

 On 27 February 2010 at 03:34 local time, an 8.8 magnitude earthquake occurred just to the north (off the coast of the Maule region of Chile, between Concepción and Santiago).
 This quake was reported to be centered approximately 35 km deep and several miles off shore.
 It may have been related or consequential to the 1960 Valdivia quake, the strongest as recorded using modern technology.
 This 2010 earthquake was the largest to affect Valdivia since the 1960 event.
-35 houses were severely damaged and some 44 other suffered reparable damages.
+Thirty five houses were severely damaged and some 44 other suffered reparable damage.
 A survey showed that 434 persons in Valdivia had their homes damaged by the earthquake.
-The damages were to areas of poor soil quality, chiefly former wetlands and artificial fills.
-Some pavements near the rivershore in Valdivia cracked and collapsed much like in the 1960 earthquake.
-Over-all the 2010 damages in Valdivia were few and highly localized.
+The damage was to areas of poor soil quality, chiefly former wetlands and artificial fills.
+Some sidewalks near the river shore in Valdivia cracked and collapsed much like in the 1960 earthquake.
+Overall the 2010 areas of damage in Valdivia were few and highly localized.